oils-for-unix/oils/doc/ysh-tour.md

 ### Simple Commands and Redirects

 A simple command is a space-separated list of words, which are often unquoted.
-Oil looks up the first word to determine if it's a `proc` or shell builtin.
+YSH looks up the first word to determine if it's a `proc` or shell builtin.

     echo 'hello world'   # The shell builtin 'echo'